GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/glossary.md

 ---

 - **Client** or **ChatClient**: The root object of the SDK representing the chat service.
 Typically, an app contains just one instance of `ChatClient`.
-However, it's possible to have multiple instances if your use case requires it (i.e. more than one window with different workspaces in a Slack-like app).
+However, it's possible to have multiple instances if your use case requires it (for example more than one window with different workspaces in a Slack-like app).

 - **User:** A user entity in a chat app.
 It's uniquely identified by a `UserId`.
 Users can't be created directly from the Swift SDK.
 They must be created by your backend service.